Tools and tips

 > iconfTool -i config.pkl

 The confTool.py has multiple options to constrain or expand the amount of details in the output (see -h option).
-For action available in the iconfTool hit the keyword h.
+For actions available in the iconfTool hit the keyword h.

-Both tools can be used for comparing the configuration.
+Both tools can be used for comparing two configurations:

 > confTool.py --diff old-config.pkl config.pkl